xenein/requestnonsense/README.md

 ## so what can you do?

 everything happens in twitchchat.
-Commands may start with ! or ?.
+Commands may start with ! or ?. (you can set any string prefix with BOT_PREFIX in .env)

 ### Everyone can: